Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

-In empirical applications, specifying an appropriate value for $C_\tau$ is required to carry out adaptive shrinkage estimation for error covariance matrices.
-In this paper, we apply a data-driven $N$-fold cross-validation procedure to determine values for $C_\tau$ in each sector individually.
-More precisely, with the residual $\hat{e}_t^{(m)}$ from our multi-sector PCA estimation procedure, we randomly divide it into two subsets, which are denoted as $\{\hat{e}_t^{(m)}\}_{t\in A} $ and $\{\hat{e}_t^{(m)}\}_{t\in B} $.
-The sample sizes of each subset are $T(A)$ and $T(B)$, and $T(A) + T(B) = T$.
+In empirical applications, specifying an appropriate value for $C_\tau$ is required to carry out adaptive thresholding estimation for error covariance matrices.
+In this paper, we apply a data-driven $N$-fold cross-validation procedure to determine values for $C_\tau$ in each sector.
+Similar procedures can be found in \cite{bickel2008covariance}, \cite{cai2011adaptive}, and \cite{fan2013large}.
+More precisely, with the residual $\hat{e}_t^{(m)}$ from our multi-task estimation procedure, we randomly divide it into two subsets, which are denoted as $\{\hat{e}_t^{(m)}\}_{t\in A} $ and $\{\hat{e}_t^{(m)}\}_{t\in B} $.
 Subset $A$ is used for training and subset $B$ is used for validation purpose.
 Therefore, we choose the threshold $C_\tau$ by minimizing the following objective function over a compact interval: